Descriptors

 The basic outline for such a generic message processing tool follows:

 - The tool must be given the schema for the message to be processed.
-For the simplest case, let’s say we are building a command-line tool.
-So we can have the user tell the tool the fully-qualified name of the message to process.
+For the simplest case, let’s say we're building a command-line tool.
+So we can have the user tell the tool the fully qualified name of the message to process.
 The user must also provide the descriptors which define the message for the schema (which can be produced by a compiler).

-- The tool will need to process the given descriptors and find the descriptor for the requested message type.
+- The tool needs to process the given descriptors and find the descriptor for the requested message type.
 The

 descriptors are provided in the form of a set of